Drazin-Inverse and heat capacity for driven random walks on the ring: Introduction

+Markov jump processes offer an important modeling environment for nonequilibrium statistical mechanics.
+They arise from quantum processes for multilevel systems (beyond decoherence times) or provide coarse-grained descriptions of diffusion processes, \cite{ja}.
+Nonequilibrium features such as maintaining steady currents, are possible by the presence of loops in the graph of possible configurations.
+The present paper focuses on such a loop-dynamics and how one can extract the thermal response.\\

-More specifically, the present paper is concerned with biased (or driven) random walks in an energy landscape defined on a ring.
+Our constructive approach to exact computations in nonequilibrium calorimetry combines elements of linear algebra (pseudo-inverses), graph theory (matrix-forest theorem) and Markov jump processes.
+The purpose is to describe physically relevant properties of driven jump processes related to so called excess heat.
+In that way, the paper takes up new challenges both in statistical mechanics and within the context of stochastic processes; see also \cite{heatb,ner}. \\ More specifically, we are concerned with biased (or driven) random walks in an energy landscape defined on a ring.
 Without the driving, the stationary process is reversible with respect to the usual Gibbs distribution for that energy function.
-We are motivated here by nonequilibrium calorimetry for computing the heat capacity of such driven systems \cite{noncal}.
-As we will see, such a computation depends on getting the stationary distribution and the excess work (the so-called pseudo-potential).
+With the driving, we are motivated by nonequilibrium calorimetry for computing the heat capacity of such driven systems, \cite{noncal}.
+As we will see, such a computation depends on getting the stationary distribution and the excess work (the so-called quasipotential).
 For both, we give algorithms following a graphical representation.
-It allows fast computation and visualization of the relevant physics, in particular to find the nonequilibrium heat capacities.\\
+It allows fast computation and visualization of the relevant physics, in particular, to find the nonequilibrium heat capacities.\\

-The mathematical challenges of Markov jump processes on finite connected graphs often relate to questions of linear algebra.
-We show that the calculation of the pseudo-potential reduces to finding the Drazin-inverse \cite{book} of the backward generator.
-That Drazin-inverse coincides here with the limit of the resolvent, which, from the matrix-forest theorem \cite{MForest1,MForest2}, gives rise to a graphical algorithm.
-In that way, we achieve fast calculation of pseudo-potentials.
-On the other hand, the matrix-tree theorem \cite{kir} provides the graphical representation of the stationary distribution. \\